JerwellSavella/My-University-Notes/README.md

 ## First year - First Semester
-Here's all of my important list of resources like pdf, Personal Notes, Video references etc. in one place from the first-term of my first year as an engineering student saved in my Obsidian Database.
+Here's all of my important list of resources from my classes (pdf, Personal Notes, Video references etc.) all in one place from the first-term of my first year as an engineering student saved in my Note and Database.

 You may have a copy of this file.

-How?
-Follow this Instructions:
+***Usage:***

 - Download and install obsidian into your computer.